wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-cactus.md

 <ins>Quill Spray.</ins> The cactus cat sprays a short cone with quills.
 Creatures who fail to dodge take damage (x) and must make a save vs poison or be poisoned with cactus fever.

-<span class:"alchemy">**Cactus Fever.** Save or be poisoned, save again each 10 minutes to cure.
+<span class="alchemy"> **Cactus Fever.** Save or be poisoned, save again each 10 minutes to cure.
 While poisoned, you are a drunken mess: each player names a different emotion and rolls a D20, the referee alters your actions in a dramatic way according to the emotion with the highest roll.
 Roll a new emotion every 10 minutes.</span>

 <br>